The Happy Music Festival

 If you didn’t turn up for the finals for your category, it means you’ve withdrawn yourself from the finals.
 No refunds, and no certificates or trophies will be awarded.

-On Piano and Violin Categories
+On Categories

 display none